Fears of a New RelationshipBy Dr. Margaret Paul

 Katie had learned how to take loving care of herself when she was alone or with friends, but doing this with a man was another matter.
 She had never actually taken care of herself in any of her relationships, and she was very worried that she would let herself down again.

-- Stay focused inside your own body, noticing and taking responsibility for your own feelings rather than just being tuned into the other person's feelings. - Step 1 of Inner Bonding.
-Stay conscious of NOT taking responsibility for the others person's feelings of worth or security, and NOT making the other person responsible for your feelings of worth or security.
+Stay focused inside your own body, noticing and taking responsibility for your own feelings rather than just being tuned into the other person's feelings - Step 1 of Inner Bonding.
+Stay conscious of NOT taking responsibility for the other person's feelings of worth or security, and NOT making the other person responsible for your feelings of worth or security.

-- Be willing to take full, 100% responsibility for behaving in a way that makes you feel worthy, safe and powerful.
+Be willing to take full responsibility for behaving in a way that makes you feel worthy, safe and powerful.
 Be willing to be who you really are rather than trying to impress.
 Make a conscious decision that being in integrity with who you really are, is more important than getting the other person's approval.

 6. Keep asking your inner wisdom, "What is the loving action toward myself right now?
 What is in my highest good right now?"
 (Step 4 of Inner Bonding).

 If you keep asking this vital question, you will find your way through exploring a new relationship without losing yourself and without getting hurt by the other person.

 Send this article to a friend Print this article Bookmarked 22 time(s)

 |The Dating Scene - Signs of a Promising Relationship

 |Is This the Right Person for Me?